miku/exploreio/README.md

 implementations of these inferfaces.

 Where are these interfaces used?
 In short: everywhere.
-You can read from a file, a network connection, an HTTP reponse body, compressed data, you can read endlessly from an artificial source or a stream of zeros or random noise.
+You can read from a file, a network connection, an HTTP response body, compressed data, you can read endlessly from an artificial source or a stream of zeros or random noise.
 Image, JSON, XML and other decoders work with readers.
 You can write to files, network connections, hashing algorithms or standard output.
 You can read